Drawdown Lifetime Mortgage

 - ✔ The ‘no-negative-equity’ guarantee ensures that you can never pass on debt to your estate.

-- The size of the mortgage will grow over time, this is because of the roll up of interest.
-Although, this can be limited by only releasing what you need, when you need it.
+- ✗ The size of the mortgage will grow over time, this is because of the roll up of interest.

-- If you want to increase the amount of equity released beyond the original amount agreed, you would normally have to apply for a further advance, which would not be guaranteed and may be time limited.
+- ✗ If you want to increase the amount of equity released beyond the original amount agreed, you would normally have to apply for a further advance, which would not be guaranteed and may be time limited.
 You would need to seek product T&Cs for more details.

-- The amount that you will leave as an inheritance is likely to be reduced.
+- ✗ The amount that you will leave as an inheritance will be reduced each time you release money.

 Other alternatives to equity release